toobit-docs/apidocs/README.md

-# Huobi API Documentation Project
+# API Documentation Project

 ## Introduction

-This is the project for the official API documents of Huobi.
+This is the project for the official API documents .
 This README will introduce how this project is structured and how to work with it.

-## API Tool

-Huobi's API documentation is generated with Slate.
-This project is an fork of <https://github.com/lord/slate> slate.

-## Repo Structure and Overall Workflow

-Huobi currently supports two versions of API (v1, v2) and two languages of API documents (English, Chinese), so we have a total of four versions of API documents sit in four branches: v1_en, v1_cn, v2_en, v2_cn.
-To access the web page of a specific version you can visit <https://huobi.github.io/api_doc/{version}/{language}>, e.g. for v1 english version visit https://huobi.github.io/api_doc/v1/en.

 ### *Recommended way to make a change by CI*